tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

   * Fixed string identifier: "Regex present/absent"
   * Regular Expression Pattern: "^(present|absent)$" (matches only the strings "present" or "absent" (the leading and trailing [{ enclose the pattern, but aren't part of it))

-Regular expressions are a tool used in multiple programing languages.
+Regular expressions are a tool used in multiple programming languages.
 A regular expression is sequence of characters that defines a search pattern, often used for string matching, and thus can be used to evaluate whether a value conforms to a particular format.

 The source authority allows implementers to know where to look for the authoritative information that they need to run the Test.
 The source authority also allows users of the Test results to understand the basis for the Test's logic.
 Critical to all three of these is the "Fixed String Identifier", this is a string that identifies the source authority, and will be expected to be embedded in code that implements Tests that take Parameters (which we will come back to shortly).